pdmice/flexpath-unit-2-exercises/03-database-joins/README.md

 # JOIN query exercises

-This repository contains several exercises to practice SQL join queries against a simple E-commerce database.
+The exercises in this project are designed to help you review your knowledge of SQL JOIN statements.

 ## Creating the database